Baby Boomers, Millennials,

-How to communicate, gain trust and attract a new generation to your brand.
+Tips on how to communicate, gain trust, and attract a new generation to your brand:

-When it comes to marketing to these diverse segments, do you as a hotelier stop to think about the different ways that these prospective customers are influenced about what they purchase or consume as a service?
-Many Baby Boomers remember a time when there were no mobile phones or even connected PCs, and when tablets were for aches and pains, whereas most Millennials have always been “connected”.
+When it comes to marketing to diverse generations, hoteliers must stop to think about the different ways these prospective customers are influenced.
+Baby Boomers recall a time when there were no mobile phones or computers, when tablets were for aches and pains.
+Meanwhile, Millennials have always been “connected”.

 But Millennials communicate differently.
 Their trusted form of communication is the handheld device they have always had.
-They use Text, Snapchat or Facebook to communicate.
-And a decision to buy a brand or service can be made because they “trust” the communication.
-They know the source of the message.
+They use platforms such as Instagram, Snapchat, and Facebook to communicate.
+Their decision to purchase a service is often because they trust and are familiar with the medium through which the ad was delivered.

-This is one of the main reasons you should consider Brand Advocacy.
-It allows your clients to share their online booking details with their Facebook Friends.
-Your hotel is immediately exposed to large volumes of prospective clients.
-And they trust the source of the communication.
+This is where Brand Advocacy comes in.
+It allows your clients to share details of their booking with friends on Facebook and other social platforms.
+Consequentially, your hotel is immediately exposed to large volumes of prospective clients.

 Think about it!
-The moment your guest clicks “Book Now”, every Facebook friend of that guest gets an incentive from you to book your hotel.
-And the message is from a “trusted” friend.
-It is fully integrated in your booking engine and it happens automatically.
+The moment your guest clicks “Book Now”, every Facebook friend of that guest receives an incentive to book with you too!
+And that recommendation comes from a trusted friend.
+It may be fully integrated into your booking engine and it happens automatically.
+Your hotel is placed to the forefront of online conversation.
+And that conversation leads to impressive conversion rates.

 Now you’re communicating.